Asduveneck/500pix_clone/README.md

   }
 }
 ```
   1. We `setState` when clicking an image.
-We assign `chosenPhoto` to be the clicked photo, and we link that photo's title and description to the `title` and `description` in state.
 We no longer have a `LINK` to redirect the user to that photo's show page upon updating the image.
   2. We thread in three new props: `editMode`, `height`, and `chosen`.
 We will be using `editMode` and `chosen` to identify which photo the user has chosen.

 </details>